PennNGG/Quantitative-Neuroscience/Examples/LATER model/Matlab/README.md

 # LATER model tutorials and utility code

-Modify laterTutorial_getBaseDirectory to point to your data to run the tutorials
+Modify later_getData.m to point to the data on your machine to run the tutorials